 Dayna Patterson is the author of a chapbook, Titania in Yellow, forthcoming from Porkbelly Press (2019), and a full-length collection of lyric prose and poems, If Mother Braids a Waterfall (Signature Books, 2020).
 She is a co-editor (with Tyler Chadwick and Martin Pulido) of Dove Song: Heavenly Mother in Mormon Poetry.
 She earned an MFA at Western Washington University, where she served as the managing editor of Bellingham Review.
-She is also the poetry editor for Exponent II Magazine.
-Her creative work has appeared recently in AGNI, North American Review, and Mom Egg Review, among others.
-Her chapbooks, Loose Threads (2010) and Mothering (2011), are available from Flutter Press.
+She was the poetry editor for Exponent II Magazine from 2017-2019.
+Her creative work has appeared recently in AGNI, North American Review, and POETRY, among others.
 Her essays have appeared in Oyster River Pages, Sweet Tree Review, The Evansville Review, Exponent II, and in the collection Baring Witness: 36 Mormon Women Talk Candidly about Love, Sex, and Marriage.
 Her lyric prose piece “The Disposal of Mormon Garments” was nominated for a Pushcart Prize in 2017.
 Connect with her at: daynapatterson.com

 POETRY / PROSE EDITOR